COVID-19 pandemic in Macau: 2022

+On 16 July, the Secretary for Economy and Finance revealed that Macau had spent 167.8 billion patacas (US$20.7 billion) to combat the impact brought by the pandemic over the past three years.

 The lockdown measures, which had been set to expire on 18 July, were extended until 22 July.
 As new cases continued to decline from their peak in late June, Macau officials announced on 20 July that casinos and some other essential businesses would be allowed to reopen at limited capacity effective 23 July.
 From 24 July, all Macau residents were ordered to self-test for COVID-19 and report their test results to the government each day through July 31 in an attempt to keep new COVID-19 cases at a near-zero level.

 After recording no new local cases of COVID-19 for nine consecutive days and over 14 rounds of mass testing, Macau officials announced on 1 August that dining at restaurants and bars, fitness centres, salons, and entertainment venues would be allowed to reopen effective 2 August.
 However, patrons would be required to show a negative nucleic acid COVID-19 test taken within the past 72 hours as a condition for entry to those businesses.
 Quarantine-free travel from Zhuhai to Macau also resumed on August 3 at 6 p.m. local time, but travellers must provide a negative nucleic acid test taken within the past 24 hours and take two additional tests during the first three days of arrival.
 The news of the reopening came as Macau's Gaming Inspection and Coordination Bureau reported that casinos raked in 398 million patacas (US$49 million) in July, a 95% drop year-over-year and the smallest revenue earned since record-keeping began in 2009.

 More than three months after reporting its last new COVID-19 case, on October 30, Macau ordered MGM China's Cotai casino resort closed after several cases were detected in the property.
 The 1,500 people who were there were ordered to stay inside until November 1.
 In addition, the territory mandated daily rapid antigen testing through November 1 and a PCR test on the last day for the entire population.
 The same day, China's National Immigration Administration reopened electronic visa applications for mainland residents who wish to travel to Macau after two and a half years.

+2023

+At a press conference on 5 January 2023, the Macau Health Bureau director Alvis Lo Iek Long stated that COVID-19 has become an endemic disease in Macau, and announced the cancellation of almost all entry curbs and measures.
+The statement follows a transition period that began on 8 December 2022 with the gradual easing of transmission curbs.